the-scouts/por/sphinx_source/chapter-11.rst

 Rule 11.5 Awards for Good Service
 ---------------------------------
 a.
-Awards for good service are made by the Chief Scout, who is advised by the National Awards Advisory Group, to adult Members or Associate Members as determined by the Appointment Process Table 2: Appointments in POR and, exceptionally, to others who have given valuable service to Scouting over a considerable period.
+Awards for good service are made by the Chief Scout, who is advised by the National Awards Advisory Group, to adult Members or Associate Members as determined by :table:`2: Appointments` and, exceptionally, to others who have given valuable service to Scouting over a considerable period.

 b. .. body_blank::